tmullin/jshmanager-jshm/Readme.txt

 to start it, assuming Java has been installed correctly.
 You can also right-click on the jar to create a shortcut, if desired.

-Once JSHManager is running, you first must download the song data for the particular game and difficulty that you are interested in.
+Once JSHManager is running, you may optionally download the song data for the particular game and difficulty that you are interested in.
 From the "Song Data" menu, select the game, platform, and difficulty you want.
 The first time you access the song data for a given game,